Preparing for and attending your exams

 Before you attend your examination it is important that you are prepared and know what is expected of you during this time.

-If you are sitting examinations on Bentley Campus you must show your Curtin student ID card, which is to be placed on their desk for Invigilators to check during reading time.
+If you are sitting examinations on Perth Campus you must show your Curtin student ID card, which is to be placed on their desk for Invigilators to check during reading time.
 If you do not have your ID card you will not be permitted entry to the examination venue, and will be directed to Curtin Connect to obtain an ID card.

 No additional time will be provided to sit the examination after you obtain your new card, nor will you be admitted into the examination after the first hour has elapsed.
 Curtin Connect will operate extended opening hours during the examination period to facilitate this process, and provisions will be made for students who are unable to pay for their ID card at the time of issue.